‘I fell over many times but kept going’: You can start cycling at any age - tips for beginner cyclists

 3) Learn how to fix a puncture

-There's no good reason any rider should find themselves stuck in the middle of nowhere with a flat tyre and no means to fix it, even if you've only just discovered how to learn to ride a bike as an adult.
+There's no good reason any rider should find themselves stuck in the middle of nowhere with a flat tyre and no means or knowledge to fix it, even if you've only just discovered how to learn to ride a bike as an adult.

-If you don't know, then read our guide on how to fix a puncture, or get someone at a bike shop, a friend, or the internet, to teach you.
-Then practise at home until it's easy.
+If you don't know already, then read our guide on how to fix a puncture, or get someone at a bike shop, a friend, or the internet, to teach you.
+Then practise at home until it's easy, and you feel confident going out alone, knowing how to deal with a mechanical while out on a ride.

 4) Invest in a few key pieces of kit

-Even with the most secure set up, investing in one of the best bike locks acts a great deterrent to bike thieves, and some insurance companies insist on your bike being locked with a specific standard of lock every time your bike is left unattended.
+Even with the most secure set up, investing in one of the best bike locks acts as a great deterrent to bike thieves, and some insurance companies insist on your bike being locked with a specific standard of lock every time your bike is left unattended.

 5) Join a cycling club

 In the UK you can find clubs on British Cycling's handy finder.
 If a traditional club feels too daunting, check out Let's Ride or Breeze Rides for women.
-Alternatively, check out the ride groups on Cycling UK's site - there's a range of member groups and should be something on offer for riders of all abilities.
+Alternatively, check out the ride groups on Cycling UK's site — there're a range of member groups and there should be something on offer for riders of all abilities.

 6) Don't put up with saddle discomfort